PipedreamHQ/pipedream/packages/sdk/examples/next-app/README.md

 # Example Pipedream Connect app

 This app provides an example implementation of Pipedream Connect.
+[See the full quickstart](https://pipedream.com/docs/connect/quickstart) for instructions on how to configure your Pipedream project with this example app.

 ## Getting Started